elastic/cloud-on-k8s/support/reattach-pv/README.md

 This tool can only be used when the following conditions are met:

-1. If re-building a cluster that was deleted, and no longer exists.

 * The Elasticsearch resource to re-create does not exist in Kubernetes.
-* All PersistentVolumeClaims of the previous cluster do not exist anymore.
-* All PersistentVolumes of the previous cluster still exist with the status `Released`.
+* All PersistentVolumes of the deleted cluster still exist with the status `Released`.
-* The Elasticsearch resource to re-create has the exact same specs as the deleted one.
-Same cluster name, same node sets, same count, etc.
+* The Elasticsearch resource to re-create has the exact same nodeSet specifications as the deleted one (same nodeSet names and counts).
 * The current default kubectl context targets the desired Kubernetes cluster.

-2. If building a new cluster, with a new name, from existing unused PVs from a previously deleted, and re-created cluster

-* The Elasticsearch resource to create does not exist in Kubernetes.
-(The previous cluster with the previous name can exist, using new PVs)
-* All PersistentVolumes of the previous cluster still exist with the status `Released`.
-* The Elasticsearch resource to create has the exact same specs (same node sets, same count, etc.) as the deleted, and re-created one, but with different cluster name.
-* The current default kubectl context targets the desired Kubernetes cluster.
+The Elasticsearch resource to be recreated can have the same name as the deleted one or a new name.
+In the second case, you must provide the name of the deleted cluster through the flag `--old-elasticsearch-name`.

 ## Usage

-### To recreate a previously deleted cluster that does not currently exist.

 ```
 Recreate an Elasticsearch cluster by reattaching existing released PersistentVolumes